 We hold and preserve a range of heritage properties in trust, including historic buildings and nature reserves.
 Read more

 Together we can stand up for a sustainable future for ourselves, our communities and our environment.
 Become a member today.
 Read more

 Protecting Ireland’s heritage, safeguarding its future

-The EPA released the Water Quality in 2019 report today, indicating that over one third of rivers and a quarter of lakes are failing to meet their environmental quality standards for nutrients, with serious consequences for the health of Irish waters.
+The EPA released the Water Quality in 2020 report on 14 July, indicating that nearly half of our rivers and a third of lakes are failing to meet their environmental quality standards for nutrients, with serious consequences for the health of Irish waters.
 Read more